 Hub Course Development Stipends

-For the BU Hub to fulfill the promise of the faculty’s outstanding work to create a framework and set of student learning outcomes, nothing will be more important than the creation of distinctive Hub courses that faculty are excited to teach and that students will find engaging and valuable.
-Recognizing the time and effort that high-quality curricular innovation will require between now and launch of the Hub for freshmen entering in Fall 2018, the Provost has committed substantial funding for stipends for new course development over the coming six months.
-Stipends will be awarded, on the basis of this simple application, to individual faculty members, pairs of faculty, and faculty teams who commit to developing and teaching substantially revised and new courses that address learning outcomes for one or more Hub areas.
-Special consideration will be given to interdisciplinary courses, both team-taught and solo, that develop more than one BU Hub area.
+Hub Course Development Stipends will be awarded, on the basis of a simple application, to individual faculty members, pairs of faculty, and faculty teams who commit to developing and teaching substantially revised and new courses that address learning outcomes for one or more Hub areas.
+Special consideration will be given to interdisciplinary courses, both team-taught and solo, that develop more than one Hub area.

 Types of Stipended Initiatives:

-All faculty are eligible.
-Programs/Departments must commit to teaching the course at least three times in the next 4 years (beginning Fall 2018).
+All faculty are eligible for stipends.
+Programs/Departments must commit to teaching the course at least three times in the next 4 years.
 Faculty are encouraged to discuss their proposed course with their department/program chair or director.

 Hub Course Development Stipends are available as the following options: